Good morning, we will move to the first item on the agenda which is the election of chair.

 public safety, the prevention of public nuisance and the protection of children from harm.

-The Star Inn has held a premises license for many years.
+The Star Inn has held a premises licence for many years.
 After being closed for a period

 application to transfer the premises license was received on the 21st of November 2023